 ... is the Conservation Program Specialist in the Conservation Education Division at the San Diego Zoo Institute for Conservation Research.
 Robin holds a B.S and M.S. in Biology from San Diego State University, where she studied the evolutionary biology of arachnids.
 Since joining the San Diego Zoo Global in 2007, Robin has focused on community engagement in conservation.
 She has helped develop a national teacher workshop in conservation research, and is excited to partner with Project Dragonfly to grow San Diego Zoo Global’s (SDZG) professional development programs.
 Robin manages SDZG’s Advanced Inquiry Program Master’s degree and assist in coordinating and instructing the new Hawai`i Earth Expedition.
 Robin also works closely with the Institute’s field conservation programs, and is currently developing a community-based conservation education plan for the Hawai`i Endangered Bird Conservation Program.
 She feels very lucky to be able to share her passion for biodiversity and conservation with students, teachers and community members, both locally and worldwide.

-... is a Coordinator of Professional Development for Educators at the Wildlife Conservation Society.
+... is a Director of Professional Development for Educators at the Wildlife Conservation Society.
 Amanda holds a B.S. in Marine Science and Biology from the University of Miami and a M.S.Ed in Secondary Science Education from Lehman College.
 After teaching high school biology for two years in New York City, Amanda joined the Wildlife Conservation Society in 2010 where she has focused most of her time on the Urban Advantage Middle School Science Initiative teaching students and teachers how to use the Zoo for long-term science investigations.
 Recently, she has been shifting her focus to pre-service teachers in on-site and online workshops, where she inspires them to become passionate about both science and teaching science to their future students.
 She enjoys traveling with her husband to faraway places like New Zealand and Kenya but also coming home to their loving mutt, Juno.
 Being able to pass on her passion and inspire others to love science and the environment is her favorite part of her job.

-... is a Coordinator of Professional Professional Development for Educators at the Wildlife Conservation Society.
+... is the Manager of Professional Development for Educators at the Wildlife Conservation Society.
 She works with teachers and graduate students in on-site and on-line programming at the Bronx Zoo, utilizing the Zoo’s world-class exhibits and vast global conservation program to inspire adult learners to incorporate science and conservation into their classroom teaching.
 She worked for many years as an instructor in the Zoo’s School Programs department, where she taught children from pre-K-12th grade in a wide-range of informal programming.
 Joanna has also taught kindergarten and first grade classroom science in New York City, and she worked for many years as a freelance writer.
 She holds a B.A. in Political Science from Rutgers University, a Certificate in Conservation Biology from the Center for Environmental Research and Conservation at Columbia University and an M.S.Ed in Elementary Education from Lehman College.
 Joanna lives with her husband and son in New York City, and finding and celebrating urban wildlife is one of her favorite hobbies when not at work.

 ... works as the School and Community Engagement Supervisor in the Education Department at Woodland Park Zoo in Seattle, where she develops and presents conservation education for educators of K-12th grades, supervises on-site and outreach school programs, and facilitates programs that engage community members in conservation actions.
 Katie is a huge believer in the potential of international experiential learning to foster a sustainable global community!
 She spent a year in Iceland as an exchange student, and then received a degree in Biology and a minor in African Studies from Colorado College (with two semesters of study abroad in east and southern Africa).
 She completed her MSc degree in Biodiversity Conservation and Management through Imperial College London.